 8- Avoid bug overwhelm

 Allocate time in each sprint to find and fix errors to avoid bug overload or release a product riddled with bugs to customers.
-It is more natural and more effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.
+It is more natural and effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.

 Enhance collaboration between support and development to get contextual information on errors in good for a quick resolution.

 In agile practice, frequent changes to the developer’s workflow are common, and this, at times, leaves bug fixing unattended while trying to keep up with changes.

 Some bugs use these changes to make repeat appearances and may go unnoticed.
-Therefore, it is prudent to build a test immediately whenever you find a bug that you can use later to clean your code.
+Therefore, it is prudent to build a test immediately whenever you find a bug to use later to clean your code.

 9- Align your goals in agile

 Leadership must define reasons for shifting to agile and then align to the organization’s vision and goals.
-Next, get a transformational leader and team to drive and direct the change, and for better results, external expertise may be required.
+Next, get a transformational leader and team to drive and direct the change, and for better results, you may require external expertise.

 Invest in individuals and teams, setting clear goals, objectives, and reviews while consistently revising to align with the organization’s vision.
 Put in place a fair reward system and encourage learning from mistakes made to gain better standards.

 10- Recognize your limitations in agile

 Sometimes what we hoped to get with a new system does not happen.
-Instead of hanging on stubbornly hoping to make it work, it is prudent to step back and face reality.
+So instead of hanging on stubbornly, hoping to make it work, it is prudent to step back and face reality.
 If agile is not suited to your business system, ditch it for something that works.

 One reality about agile is that it works best in emerging environments where uncertainty is rife.
-In such situations, agile is good for you because its key elements are fast solutions at less to no risk, taking care of uncertainty.
+Agile is good for you in such situations because its key elements are fast solutions at less to no risk, taking care of tension.
 When in stable or evolving environments, consider other tools such as lean development for relevance.